fuse-box/fuse-box/docs/stylesheet.md

 });
 ```

-You can use RegExp too:
+You can use a RegExp too:

 ```ts
 pluginName(/components\/.*\.css$/, {